Code for clean air hackathon

 VAYU’s unique component – the “I Pledge” feature, encourages people to

-take a pledge to take positive action to clean up the air.
+take a pledge towards positive action to clean up the air.
 These pledges can

 be tracked by location.
 Our VAYU app gained much popularity in cities so